sheldonliuxiaotian/nextToGo/README.md

 3. **Android Studio** & **JDK** for Android development

-Please refer to https://reactnative.dev/docs/environment-setup for detail
+Please refer to the **React Native CLI Quickstart** in https://reactnative.dev/docs/environment-setup for more details

 ## Install dependencies
 Run the following command in the project folder